Casecommons/padlock/README.md

 This might need some work.

-You can define which features are enabled in a test:
+You can define which components are enabled in a test:

     before(:each) do
-      Paddock.enable :feature_i_am_testing
+      Padlock.enable :component_i_am_testing
     end

 You think that kind of automation is easy?
 Or cheap?